PAD-Net: An Efficient Framework for Dynamic Networks: Introduction

 \section{Introduction}

-In past years, deep neural networks have been continuously pushing the state-of-the-art performance in the tasks of computer vision~\citep{6909475,dosovitskiy2020image} and natural language processing~\citep{NIPS2015_7137debd,brunet2019understanding,zhong2022e2s2}.
-However, most prevalent architectures perform inference in a static manner where both the computational graph and network parameters are fixed once after training, which limits the representation power.
+Deep neural networks have been continuously pushing the state-of-the-art performance in the tasks of computer vision~\citep{6909475,dosovitskiy2020image} and natural language processing~\citep{NIPS2015_7137debd,brunet2019understanding,zan-etal-2022-vega,zhong2022toward} in past years, at the cost of increasing training cost~\cite{shen2023efficient}.
+However, most prevalent architectures perform inference statically where both the computational graph and network parameters are fixed once after training, which limits the representation power.
 Dynamic networks \citep{han2021dynamic}, as opposed to static ones, adapt their parameters or architectures to each specific input, improving the model representation power with acceptable computational cost, e.g., Switch Transformers~\citep{fedus2021switch}.
-The common practice of implementing dynamic networks is transforming static networks (or modules) with counterpart dynamic ones, for example, Dynamic Convolution \citep{chen2020dynamic} replaces traditional convolution by adopting $k$ additive convolutional kernels; Mixture of Experts \citep{shazeer2017outrageously} replaces a fully connected layer with multiple feed-forward neural networks (FFNs) in parallel.
+The common practice of implementing dynamic networks is transforming static networks (or modules) with counterpart dynamic ones.
+For example, Dynamic Convolution (DY-Conv) \citep{chen2020dynamic} replaces traditional convolution by adopting $k$ adaptive convolutional kernels; Mixture of Experts (MoE) \citep{DBLP:conf/iclr/ShazeerMMDLHD17} replaces a single fully connected layer with multiple feed-forward neural networks in a parallel manner.